swiftlang/swift-evolution/proposals/NNNN-global-actor-isolated-types-usability.md

 - `@Sendable` is inferred for global-actor-isolated functions and closures.
 - Global-actor-isolated closures are allowed to capture non-`Sendable` values despite being `@Sendable`.
 - The programmer would be able to suppress the automatic conformance inferred via the above rule using the new `@~Sendable` attribute.
 By analogy, introduce a new `~Sendable` protocol to indicate that a nominal type is not `Sendable`.
-- Require the global-actor-isolated subclass of a `nonisolated`, non-`Sendable` to be non-`Sendable`.
+- A global-actor-isolated subclass of a non-isolated, non-`Sendable` class is allowed, but it must be non-`Sendable`.

 ## Detailed design